Security on untrusted networks #

 drop_src_path_prefix_parts: 1

-Any field sent by the application will be overridden by the value set in the extra_fields, if defined.
+Any field sent by the application will be overridden by the value set in the extra_fields.
 This prevents the log shipper from unexpectedly overriding the provided extra_fields.
+See these docs for details.

 Basic Auth #